AbdulRafay03/Sar2Opt-DE-CycleGan/readme.md

 # Sar2Opt-DE-CycleGan

-This repository contains an implementation of **CycleGAN** for translating SAR images to optical images (Sar2Opt) using PyTorch.
-The model is trained using **Differentiable Data Augmentation (DiffAugmentation)** to improve generalization on a small dataset of **1450 images**.
-The code supports training, continuing training, and testing/inference with visualization in HTML.
+This repository contains an implementation of **CycleGAN** for translating SAR images to Optical images (Sar2Opt) using PyTorch.
+The model is trained using **Differentiable Data Augmentation (DiffAugmentation)** to improve generalization on a limited dataset of **1450 images**.
+The code supports full training, continuous training, testing, and metric evaluation (SSIM, PSNR, FID, KID).

 ---